D-ICE/poem/docs/specifications/documentation/rules_v1.rst

 RULE V1/R5
 ----------

-Variables in a common group
+Variables in a common group // FIXME: le groupe en question doit etre de type POLAR !
     * Any Variable inside the same group and having the attribute ``POEM_NODE_TYPE`` set to POLAR_TABLE defined MUST have the same Dimension dependency, in the same order.